 In economics a V-shaped recovery is broadly defined by a sharp decline in output, employment or any other metric measuring the health of the economy followed by a quick and sustained recovery.
 It is different from an L-shaped recovery, in which the economy slumps for a longer period of time or, among others, a W-shaped recovery, which is characterized by, you guessed it, a brief recovery followed by another steep downturn and a second swift recovery.

 A V-shaped recovery is what economists are hoping for in the current crisis, brought about by the coronavirus pandemic.
-Trying to contain the spread of COVID-19, countless countries around the world went on more or less complete lockdown, resulting in a sudden drop of economic activity.
-Businesses operating in the travel, tourism and leisure sector lost their entire income stream practically overnight as strict social distancing measures were put in place, forcing airlines to ground their fleets, hotels to close doors and restaurants to pivot to takeaway service.
-But since there is nothing fundamentally wrong with the economy, many are hoping that the recovery will be just as swift as the downturn itself, once the outbreak is under control or a vaccine is found.
+Trying to contain the spread of COVID-19, countless countries around the world took drastic measures, resulting in a sudden drop of economic activity.
+Businesses operating in the travel, tourism and leisure sector lost their entire income stream practically overnight as strict social distancing rules were put in place, forcing airlines to ground their fleets, hotels to close doors and restaurants to pivot to takeaway service.
+But since the current crisis was brought on by an exogenous shock, many are hoping that the recovery will be just as swift as the downturn itself, once the outbreak is under control or a vaccine is found.